For the sixth year - this year we will have consumed more food than produced.

 students to be experts able to professionally implement the program world wide.

-RIS boasts internationally known scientists including Research Scientist and international lecturer, Nicholas Savidov, Ph.D, who has
+RIS boasts internationally known scientists including Research Scientist and international lecturers, who have consulted steadily with

-consulted steadily with our lead engineer and researcher Ronald W. Clark over nearly twelve years to perfect a proprietary
+our lead engineer and researcher Ronald W. Clark over nearly twelve years - to perfect a proprietary aquaponics system that

-aquaponics system that produces considerably more vegetables per annum than other systems with no unhealthy hormones or other
+produces considerably more vegetables per annum than other systems with no unhealthy hormones or other unhealthy additives.
+Our

 One of the Institute’s initial ‘hands-on projects’ of one category of Earth Science students will be an initial one million square foot